kaldun-tech/hedera-network-monitor/LEARNING.md

 10. **Defer cleanup** - Always ensure resources are released
 11. **Test timing with ratios** - Never hardcode milliseconds in tests
 12. **Exponential backoff matters** - Critical for production resilience
+13. **Shared slices in closures** - Simple pattern for stateful mock APIs
+14. **Encode structs, not strings** - json.Encoder works on data, not serialized JSON

 ---